 The Limited Liability Company (LLC) is a popular business entity choice.
 It provides the liability protection of a corporation with the ease of operation like a sole proprietorship.
 The Limited Liability Company does not have the many burdens a corporation such as holding a board of directors meeting, shareholders meeting, taking minutes, etc. The LLC also has the greatest tax flexibility of the four entities.
 Income can be taxed as a pass-through entity like the sole proprietor or partnership or as a corporation.

 The initial cost to form an LLC in Arizona is $50 plus the Articles of Organization must be published in a newspaper of general circulation in the county where you are setting up the business in three consecutive publications.
 Expect to spend $60-$100 for this ad.
-The Articles of Organization are filed with the Arizona Corporation Commission.

 To compare the pros and cons of each of the entities, see our comparison chart of business entities.